WWE News: List Of WWE Stars Appearing At ‘WrestleMania Axxess,’ And ‘WM 33’ Role

 Roman Reigns – 10 a.m.

 Roman Reigns is going to participate in perhaps the most pivotal match of his career.
 For a long period of time, especially after his Royal Rumble win in 2015, Reigns has received a significant level of boos from the crowd.
 The mission to make him the top babyface of the company certainly does not work with competing against the most well-respected person in the locker room.
-However, one of the most massive heel turns of all time is hinged on Reigns defeated The Undertaker to be the only current-era WWE competitor to defeat The Phenom at WrestleMania.
+However, one of the most massive heel turns of all time is hinged on Reigns defeating The Undertaker to be the only current-era WWE competitor to defeat The Phenom at WrestleMania.

 AJ Styles – 1 p.m.